-In this mode, the ESH adds special information to the inner channel packets to indicate that this is traffic directed to the SaaS provider.
-When the Data Center SteelHead (DCSH) appliance receives the traffic with this special information, it redirects the traffic into a UDP tunnel and sends it to the Akamai network to be SureRoute routed to the SaaS application provider.
-For traffic coming back from Akamai, the DCSH unwraps the inner channel traffic from the tunnel before sending it across the WAN to the ESH appliance.
+In this mode, the branch SteelHead appliance adds special information to the inner channel packets to indicate that this is traffic directed to the SaaS provider.
+When the data center SteelHead appliance receives the traffic with this special information, it redirects the traffic into a UDP tunnel and sends it to the Akamai network to be SureRoute routed to the SaaS application provider.
+For traffic coming back from Akamai, the data center SteelHead appliance unwraps the inner channel traffic from the tunnel before sending it across the WAN to the branch SteelHead appliance.

-Although the DCSH encapsulates the traffic, it plays no role in the SSL optimization process.
-SSL optimization still takes place between the ESH appliance and the ACSH.
+Although the data center SteelHead appliance encapsulates the traffic, it plays no role in the SSL optimization process.
+SSL optimization still takes place between the branch SteelHead appliance and the ACSH.
 Ensure that you establish the SSL peering trust between them.

-In the back-hauled mode, you can configure the ESH appliance with full transparency and maintain the existing QoS policy on the WAN.
+In the back-hauled mode, you can configure the branch SteelHead appliance with full transparency and maintain existing QoS policies on the WAN.